-The ready power source of the BMS is connected to 12V power whenever the BMS should be active for normal use.
+The ready power source of the BMS and Extension are connected to 12V power whenever the BMS should be active for normal use.
 The charge power source of the BMS should be connected to 12V power source to signal to the BMS that it should enter charging mode.
 The discharge enable signal is an open drain digital on/off signal used to signal to the load that the load can discharge the batteries.
+Both the BMS and the Extension have charge and discharge digital on/off enable signals that are wired in series, so that both systems must signal on for charge or discharge to occur.

 The BMS operates a normally open relay so that when the BMS disables its discharge enable output due to a critical voltage, current, or temperature reading, the relay is de-energized and opens.
-This disconnects the GLV power from the motor controller and the BIRs.
+This disconnects the GLV power from the motor controller and the BIRs